Zeng Liqi: Professional career

 In May 2022 at age 16, she turned professional, joining the China LPGA Tour.
-During her rookie season, she won the Zhangjigang Shuangshan Challenge and the CGA Ladies Championship in successive tournaments.
-At the end of the season, Zeng was awarded the LPGA of China tour's Order of Merit title.
+During her rookie season, she won the Zhangjigang Shuangshan Challenge and the CGA Ladies Championship in successive tournaments."Zeng Clinches China LPGA Tour Order of Merit Crown" (2023) At the end of the season, Zeng was awarded the LPGA of China tour's Order of Merit title.

 In 2023, Zeng earned her third China LPGA Tour title, winning the Beijing Women's Challenge.
 She celebrated her 17th birthday while competing in the tournament.
 The next month, Zeng won her fourth China LPGA Tour title, when she won the Golf Liquor Guangdong Women's Open by three strokes.
 With the win, she became the youngest player in the history of the China LPGA Tour to achieve four wins.

 In 2023, Zeng petitioned LPGA Commissioner Mollie Marcoux to be granted a waiver for the minimum age requirements for participating in the LPGA Q-Series.
 Zeng joined the Epson Tour.
 In 2024, she earned LPGA Tour status and started her rookie season at 17 years old.
 In doing so, she became the youngest woman from China to earn a LPGA Tour card.
 During her rookie season, she participated in 18 LPGA Tour events, and had two top-20 finishes.
 Zeng finished the season 35th in the Q-Series ranking, and lost her tour card.

 In 2024, Zeng was named brand ambassador for Li-Ning 1990.

 In 2025, Zeng returned to the China LPGA Tour and Epson Tour.
 In March, she finished T3 at the Mitsubishi Electric Automation Women's Open.